 Calpe maintains a well-diversified and highly rated investment portfolio.
 Calpe maintains all its investments in GBP, with its main investment exposure being to the UK Government.
 All financial assets supporting the Euro liabilities of the firm are held in cash and cash deposits.
-The average credit quality of its portfolio is Aa3/AA-.
+The average credit quality of its portfolio as at 31 December 2020 is Aa3/AA- (2019: Aa3/AA-).